 Help with readings, Episcopal services normally include a reading from the Hebrew Scriptures (sometimes called the Old Testament), a Psalm, a reading from one of the New Testament Epistles, and a Gospel reading.
 If the deceased has a funeral plan that includes selected scriptures, please bring that with you to your meeting with the priest (if possible, at least 4 days prior to the funeral).
 Friends or family members may, if desired, read the selections from the Hebrew Scriptures, the Epistle, lead the psalm and lead the Prayers of the People. (or the church can provide a reader if requested).
 The Priest, or a Deacon will read the Gospel prior to the sermon.
 Below are links to the suggested hymns and readings from our Funeral Rites.
 Old Testament Readings (choose one) Psalms (choose one) New Testament Readings (from the Epistles, or letters, from Paul and other early Church leaders: choose one) The Holy Gospel (choose one)

-The minimum fee for weddings or funerals, exclusive of any rehearsal with requested soloists, shall be $200.00 to be paid by the family no later than the day of the service.
+The minimum musician fee for weddings or funerals, exclusive of any rehearsal with requested soloists, shall be $200.00 to be paid by the family no later than the day of the service.
 Rehearsals with requested soloists, additional rehearsals of the Parish choir and other extraordinary work performed by Musician in connection with weddings or funerals shall be compensated by the family at the hourly rate of $50.